The Report of the Conference on the School of Foreign Service

 in many of the public statements you see issued by G.U. authorities,

-such a study might enable us to see the issues of the present day
+such a study might enable seeing the issues of the present day

 Our conclusion from the "Conference on the School of Foreign Service"